ProjectRecommend/docs/design-docs/final/DesignDocument.md

 - **Edit Metadata** - This will call the *editMetadata* method of *manage metadata* class, and passed the song ID as an argument.
 This will internally call the method *setIsUpdated*, and will return true on successful operation.
 If, every thing goes right, *editMetadata* returns *true* as a response to the user.

-- **Reset-All** - This will invoke two functions, *dump* and *build* of *manageLocalStorage* class, first one will destroy the entire sql database of local storage, and latter will rebuild and give an empty database.
+- **Reset-All** - This will invoke two functions, *dump* and *build* of *manageLocalStorage* class, first one will destroy the entire SQL database of local storage, and latter will rebuild and give an empty database.
 Both, these functions return a response of *true*, which is then forwarded to the user.
 One more function is invoked, *dumpCache*, of *manage cache* class, which clears the entire cache.
 This is also called at the same time as the above two functions.

 ## 2.3 User interface issues